 The Qualities of a Strong Brand Promise

-Whether explicit or implicit, the strength of any brand promise can be measured by the same set of qualities.
+Whether explicit or implicit, the strength of any promise can be measured by the same set of qualities.
 A strong brand promise is:

 Customers know a genuine promise when they hear one.
 Your brand promise should be borne from your brand’s purpose, true to its values, and inspired by its mission and vision.

-Your brand promise must pledge something that the matters to your customer.
+Your promise must pledge something that the matters to your customer.
 It should solve your customer’s problem in an unexpected way.

-For a brand promise to be effective, it must be distinct.
+For a promise to be effective, it must be distinct.
 It should reinforce your brand’s position by distinguishing you as the only provider of a uniquely effective solution.

-A good brand promise is something that stays with your customer.
+A good promise is something that stays with your customer.
 Something they will be reminded of when they encounter the unique problem your brand proposes to solve.

 Customers must believe that your brand is capable of following through on its promise.
 One thing that lends to believability is measurability.
 If your brand’s delivery on its promise can somehow be measured in tangible results, it makes the promise more believable.